MikroElektronika/mikrosdk_click_v2/clicks/dac7/README.md

 ## Examples Description

->
-> This is an example that demonstrates the use of the DAC 7 Click board, that converts
+> DAC 7 click carries the AD5624R 12-bit buffered Digital-to-Analog Converter
-> digital value to the corresponding voltage level using external voltage reference.
+> that converts digital value to the corresponding voltage level
->
+> using external voltage reference.

 **The demo application is composed of two sections :**

 ### Application Init

->
 > Application Init performs Logger and Click initialization.
->

 ```c